 First, how are iconic alternatives computed?
-The question doesn't really arise when the context ensure that the relevant scales are introduced explicitly.
+The question doesn't really arise when the context ensures that the relevant scales are introduced explicitly.
 But we saw that some indirect implicatures are strongly triggered even in the absence of contextual scales.
-This was in particular the case when a stronger alternative contained a weaker alternative as subpart of its realization.
-This suggests that Katzir's theory of alternatives (2007) might be extended to the iconic case: an iconic representation can easily evoke as alternatives representations that it contains as subparts.
+This was in particular the case when a stronger alternative contained a weaker alternative as subpart of its realization, as in (7).
+Katzir 2007 proposed that alternatives are computed on the basis of a syntactic algorithm, and in particular that more complex expressions evoke ones that can be obtained by removing some of their component parts.
+Our data suggest that this theory might be extended to the iconic case: an iconic representation can easily evoke as alternatives representations that it contains as subparts.
 Precisely this reasoning was applied in (3)b' above to explain why drink a lot evokes drink even without an explicit context, whereas drink needn't evoke drink a lot.
+If this suggestion is on the right track, Katzir's syntactic algorithm should be extended to apply to iconic representations.